practicalli/spacemacs/emacs-lisp/index.md

 > #### TODO::work in progress, sorry
 > Just very rough notes at the moment

 there are two aspects to Emacs Lisp: The basic language itself, and the interaction with Emacs.
 Separate these two in your mind.
 Focus first on the former (should not be too hard as you learned Lisp in the past).
-Use sites like Excercism to practice.
+Use sites like Exercism to practice.

 Once you have a grip on the basics (loops, functions, variables, conditionals, etc), move on to the aspects that involve Emacs itself (changing text, switching buffers, etc).
 This is vast, and you'll likely get lost in a sea of details.
 There are a few things you should understand really well, as you'll use them often.
 They are: